 Cyber insurance

-Being more transparent can lead to implications with cyber insurance.
+Being more transparent can lead to implications with cyber insuranceCyber insurance is a type of insurance coverage designed to ....
 If you’re more open about what happened, how it happened, and how often it happens, that’s going to have interesting implications for cyber insurers.

 Lawsuits